Chart Color Schemes

 Kenmore Hills demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Kenmore Hills has a notably higher educational attainment than broader benchmarks.
-Among residents aged 15+, 52.7% hold university qualifications, compared to 25.7% in Queensland (QLD) and 30.4% nationally.
-Bachelor degrees are the most prevalent at 31.3%, followed by postgraduate qualifications at 16.6% and graduate diplomas at 4.8%.
-Vocational pathways account for 20.3% of qualifications, with advanced diplomas at 10.4% and certificates at 9.9%.
+Kenmore Hills' educational attainment exceeds broader benchmarks significantly, with 52.7% of residents aged 15+ holding university qualifications compared to 25.7% in Queensland (QLD) and 30.4% nationally as of the latest available data.
+Bachelor degrees are most prevalent at 31.3%, followed by postgraduate qualifications at 16.6% and graduate diplomas at 4.8%.
+Vocational pathways account for 20.3% of qualifications among those aged 15+, with advanced diplomas at 10.4% and certificates at 9.9%.
+Educational participation is notably high, with 33.3% of residents currently enrolled in formal education as of the last reported period.

 Frequently Asked Questions - Education